nutanix/nai-llm/README.md

 - a:    Absolute path to the Model Store directory

 For model names, we support MPT-7B, Falcon-7b and Llama2-7B.
-Should print "Inference Run Successful" as a message at the end
+Should print "Ready For Inferencing" as a message at the end

 ##### Examples
 For 1 GPU Inference with official MPT-7B model: